Written by Stacey Kelleher.

 When it comes to removing stains, oxygen bleach isn’t as powerful as chlorine bleach, but it is gentler on fabrics.
 The hydrogen peroxide within oxygen bleach also kills viruses, mold and bacteria.

-Bleach has been a staple in many household cupboards for generations.
+This compound has been a staple in many household cupboards for generations.
 But bleach toxicity does carry some risk – especially if you have young children and pets in your home.

 “In a study published in the Journal of Pediatrics, over a 16-year period, more than 250,000 children under 5 were rushed to the ER for household cleaner exposure.”

 Dr. Blackman continues: “The most common exposure was bleach, either through ingestion or spray bottle accidents.
 Children under 3 were found to be particularly at risk.
-Keeping bleach and other dangerous chemicals out of your household – and out of reach of children – is smart planning for parents with young children.”
+Keeping this compound and other dangerous chemicals out of your household – and out of reach of children – is smart planning for parents with young children.”

 Effects of Bleach on the Human Microbiome